A new career for you in the merchant card processing $5 trillion industry in US: expanding globally! Read about it here!

 "I think that my main business philosophy is to think big and act small. ...
 I have always taken on more responsibility, more work, more challenges in trying to be a completely in-house shop."

-"Taking on the liability of a portfolio was, and is, a daunting challenge, something most wouldn't even consider, especially with the ISO programs being offered today," Nardy said.
+He believes that in order to be successful, you need control.
+He believes EPI's success comes from underwriting and approving its own accounts, controlling merchants' funding, and monitoring risk, chargebacks and retrievals.
+He said that this in-house approach offers the freedom to grow quickly and offer competitive programs."Taking on the liability of a portfolio was, and is, a daunting challenge, something most wouldn't even consider, especially with the ISO programs being offered today," Nardy said.
 "I don't know if it was the right move, but it gave us incredible freedom to grow when I needed it.
 And in turn, we try to pass that freedom down to our ISO base."

 That doesn't mean it has always been easy or without risk.